apache/pekko/akka-docs/src/main/paradox/typed/mailboxes.md

     * Backed by a Multiple-Producer Single-Consumer queue, cannot be used with `BalancingDispatcher`
     * Blocking: No
     * Bounded: No
-    * Configuration name: `"akka.dispatch.SingleConsumerOnlyUnboundedMailbox"`
+    * Configuration name: `"org.apache.pekko.dispatch.SingleConsumerOnlyUnboundedMailbox"`
  *
    @apidoc[UnboundedMailbox]
     * Backed by a @javadoc[java.util.concurrent.ConcurrentLinkedQueue](java.util.concurrent.ConcurrentLinkedQueue)
     * Blocking: No
     * Bounded: No
-    * Configuration name: `"unbounded"` or `"akka.dispatch.UnboundedMailbox"`
+    * Configuration name: `"unbounded"` or `"org.apache.pekko.dispatch.UnboundedMailbox"`

  *
    @apidoc[NonBlockingBoundedMailbox]
     * Backed by a very efficient Multiple-Producer Single-Consumer queue
     * Blocking: No (discards overflowing messages into deadLetters)
     * Bounded: Yes
-    * Configuration name: `"akka.dispatch.NonBlockingBoundedMailbox"`
+    * Configuration name: `"org.apache.pekko.dispatch.NonBlockingBoundedMailbox"`
  *
    @apidoc[UnboundedControlAwareMailbox]
-    * Delivers messages that extend @apidoc[akka.dispatch.ControlMessage](dispatch.ControlMessage) with higher priority
+    * Delivers messages that extend @apidoc[dispatch.ControlMessage](dispatch.ControlMessage) with higher priority
     * Backed by two @javadoc[java.util.concurrent.ConcurrentLinkedQueue](java.util.concurrent.ConcurrentLinkedQueue)
     * Blocking: No
     * Bounded: No
-    * Configuration name: `"akka.dispatch.UnboundedControlAwareMailbox"`
+    * Configuration name: `"org.apache.pekko.dispatch.UnboundedControlAwareMailbox"`
  *
    @apidoc[UnboundedPriorityMailbox]
     * Backed by a @javadoc[java.util.concurrent.PriorityBlockingQueue](java.util.concurrent.PriorityBlockingQueue)
     * Delivery order for messages of equal priority is undefined - contrast with the `UnboundedStablePriorityMailbox`
     * Blocking: No
     * Bounded: No
-    * Configuration name: `"akka.dispatch.UnboundedPriorityMailbox"`
+    * Configuration name: `"org.apache.pekko.dispatch.UnboundedPriorityMailbox"`
  *
    @apidoc[UnboundedStablePriorityMailbox]
-    * Backed by a @javadoc[java.util.concurrent.PriorityBlockingQueue](java.util.concurrent.PriorityBlockingQueue) wrapped in an @apidoc[akka.util.PriorityQueueStabilizer](PriorityQueueStabilizer)
+    * Backed by a @javadoc[java.util.concurrent.PriorityBlockingQueue](java.util.concurrent.PriorityBlockingQueue) wrapped in an @apidoc[util.PriorityQueueStabilizer](PriorityQueueStabilizer)
     * FIFO order is preserved for messages of equal priority - contrast with the `UnboundedPriorityMailbox`
     * Blocking: No
     * Bounded: No
-    * Configuration name: `"akka.dispatch.UnboundedStablePriorityMailbox"`
+    * Configuration name: `"org.apache.pekko.dispatch.UnboundedStablePriorityMailbox"`

 Other bounded mailbox implementations which will block the sender if the capacity is reached and configured with non-zero `mailbox-push-timeout-time`.